 You’ll find similar colossal consultant salaries across all the Big Three consulting firms: Bain, Boston Consulting Group, and McKinsey.

 The perks of working at McKinsey don't stop at the hefty salary and bonuses.
-Glassdoor ranks McKinsey in its top 25 companies to work for, a strong indicator of its appeal to MBAs, and McKinsey offers a variety of jobs for MBA graduates.
+The firm has ranked among Glassdoor's top companies to work for in the past, a strong indicator of its appeal to MBAs, and McKinsey offers a variety of jobs for MBA graduates.

 Both MBA and master’s-level hires at McKinsey get PTO vacation of 19 days per year.
-Master’s grads can also receive up to $5,000 for relocation—this recently increased from $5,000—while it’s $10,000 for MBAs.
+Master’s grads can also receive up to $10,000 for relocation—this recently increased from $5,000—while it’s $10,100 for MBAs.

 One big differentiator is for returning MBA interns, for whom McKinsey will pay 50% of MBA tuition fees.
-McKinsey also makes a 401(k) retirement contribution of 7.5% for MBA consultants.
+McKinsey also makes a 401(k) retirement contribution of 7.5% for master's and MBA consultants.

 If your head has been turned for a role at McKinsey, make sure you do your research and think about your personal fit.
 Business school students turned McKinsey consultants interviewed by BusinessBecause say the learning doesn't stop once you've landed a job at McKinsey.